Iwasawa theory of fine Selmer groups over global fields: Introduction

 Coates-Sujatha also studied the structure of the fine Selmer over more general $p$-adic Lie extensions of a number field, instead of the cyclotomic $\Z_p$ extension, in the framework of so-called non-commutative Iwasawa theory \cite{cfksv}.
 Motivated by a conjecture of Greenberg \cite[Conjecture 3.5]{gr4}, the following was predicted regarding the structure of the fine Selmer group over an {\it admissible} (see Definition \ref{admis}) $p$-adic Lie extension of a number field:\begin{conjecture}\cite{cs} Assume that the Conjecture \ref{conja} holds for $E$ over $F_\cyc$.
 Let $F_\infty$ be an admissible $p$-adic Lie extension of $F$ such that $G=\gal(F_\infty/F)$ has dimension at least 2 as a p-adic Lie group.
-Then $R(E/F_\infty)^{\vee}$ is a pseudonull (defined in \S \ref{section2}) $\Z_p[[G]]$-module. \end{conjecture} Following Conjecture \ref{conjb}, the properties of the fine Selmer group over $p$-adic Lie extensions of a number field have been investigated by various authors including \cite{ lp, lp2,jh}, Lim and the third named authors of the article.
+Then $R(E/F_\infty)^{\vee}$ is a pseudonull (defined in \S \ref{section2}) $\Z_p[[G]]$ module. \end{conjecture} Following Conjecture \ref{conjb}, the properties of the fine Selmer group over $p$-adic Lie extensions of a number field have been investigated by various authors{,} including \cite{ lp, lp2,jh}, Lim and the third named authors of the article.
 In particular, Lei and Palvannan in \cite{lp} and \cite{lp2}, have studied the pseudonullity of fine Selmer groups of elliptic curves and Hida families over the $\Z_p^2$ -extension of an imaginary quadratic field $K$, respectively.
-The work of Harchimori-Sharifi \cite{hs} is also related to the Conjecture \ref{conjb}.
+The work of Hachimori-Sharifi \cite{hs} is also related to the Conjecture \ref{conjb}.

-{\bf Main results of the article: part (b): } {\it In another main result in this article, we establish analogues of Conjecture \ref{conjb} (Theorem \ref{pseudonullity}) over the function fields of characteristic $p$.
-On the other hand, over the function fields of characteristic $\ell \neq p$, we give an explicit counterexample in Example \ref{example} to show that the analogue of Conjecture \ref{conjb} does not hold in that setting.}
+{\bf Main results of the article: part (b): } {\it In another main result { of} this article, we establish analogues of Conjecture \ref{conjb} (Theorem \ref{pseudonullity} and Theorem \ref{theo:pseudomain3}) over function fields of characteristic $p$.
+On the other hand, over function fields of characteristic $\ell \neq p$, we give an explicit counterexample in Example \ref{example} to show that the analogue of Conjecture \ref{conjb} does not hold in that setting.}